neuroailab/physics_prediction/README.md

 ```

 By default, this will generate two pickle files named as `true_results_physics_pred_better_8.pkl` and `results_physics_pred_better_8.pkl` in your home directory.
 You can change saving directly by setting `SAVE_DIR` parameter.
+Please check examples of visualizing these results in `visualize` folder.

 Similarly for a quantitative test, you can just replace `test_physics_qual.sh` using `test_physics_quan.sh`.
 Then you will see the metrics also reported in our paper as outputs of this command.